TheVirtuoid/FunWithJavaScript-Public/games/hold-that-tower/design.md

    - onEnemyReachedTower: Triggered when an enemy reaches the tower, causing damage.
    - onEnemyDestroyed: Triggered when an enemy is destroyed, potentially dropping a prize.
    - onRunnerReturned: Triggered when a runner returns with a prize.
    - onRunnerDestroyed: Triggered when an enemy destroys a runner.
    - onMissileHit: Triggered when a missile hits the tower.

 ### Runner
 1. Properties:
    - speed: int
    - hitPoints: int
-   - carryingPrize: Prize (optional, prize being carried)
+   - prize: Prize (optional, prize being carried)
+   - position: Position (coordinates of the runner)
 2. Methods:
    - takeDamage(amount: int): Reduces the runner's hit points by the given amount.
    - upgradeSpeed(amount: int): Increases the runner's speed.